berkeley-scf/tutorial-using-bash/managing-processes.md

 computer.
 Thus, redirection (including redirection of *stderr*) is essential when running jobs in the background.
 As a simple example, suppose that you wish to run a Python script, and you don't want it to terminate when you log off.
-(Note that this can also be done using `R CMD BATCH`, so this is primarily an illustration.)

 ```bash
 $ python code.py > code.pyout 2>&1 &